The Cost of Discipleship: Influence

+The Cost of Discipleship has been widely read by both conservative and liberal Christians and is still read and quoted today.
 Eberhard Bethge has argued that Bonhoeffer's writings, which culminated in the Ethics and Letters and Papers from Prison, form a seamless continuity, stretching back at least as far as The Cost of Discipleship.

-Unlike Bonhoeffer's later writings, The Cost of Discipleship has been widely read by both conservative and liberal Christians and is still read and quoted today.

-The term "cheap grace" was coined by The Rev. Adam Clayton Powell, Sr., then-pastor of Abyssinian Baptist Church in Harlem, NY.
-Bonhoeffer attended the church when at Union Theological Seminary, and for a season taught Sunday School there.
+The term "cheap grace" was coined by Adam Clayton Powell Sr., pastor of Abyssinian Baptist Church in Harlem, New York.
+Bonhoeffer attended the church while at Union Theological Seminary, and for a season he taught Sunday School there.
 Bonhoeffer benefited from the protest culture of the African American church and gleaned from it social gospel elements that he would take with him back to Germany.
 The anti-temporal power ethic would aid him to resist the Nazi regime.

 The notion of cheap grace has been used by Mike Lofgren to criticize the increasing dominance of the Christian right over the Republican Party coupled with what he saw as an increasing disregard within the party for other values:

 But there is another, uniquely religious aspect that also comes into play: the predilection of fundamentalist denominations to believe in practice, even if not entirely in theory, in the doctrine of “cheap grace,” a derisive term coined by the theologian Dietrich Bonhoeffer.
 By that he meant the inclination of some religious adherents to believe that once they had been “saved,” not only would all past sins be wiped away, but future ones, too—so one could pretty much behave as before.
 Cheap grace is a divine get-out-of-jail-free card.
 Hence, the tendency of the religious base of the Republican Party to cut some slack for the peccadilloes of candidates who claim to have been washed in the blood of the Lamb and reborn to a new and more Christian life.
 The religious right is willing to overlook a politician’s individual foibles, no matter how poor an example he or she may make, if they publicly identify with fundamentalist values.

-Similarly, Katelyn Beatty of Christianity Today warned against the Christian use of cheap grace in excusing powerful men guilty of sexual assault.
+Similarly, Katelyn Beatty of Christianity Today warns against the Christian use of cheap grace in excusing powerful men guilty of sexual assault.